 Did you know that most people aren’t getting enough essential vitamins?
-Getting the proper amounts of vitamins may allow you to feel more energized throughout the day and can bring the life back to your hair, skin, and nails.
+Getting the proper amounts of vitamins may help you to feel more energized throughout the day and can bring the life back to your hair, skin, and nails.
 So you’ll look good, and you’ll feel good!
-Make sure that you’re giving your body what it needs to be healthy and read up on this guide to essential vitamins and their functions.
+Make sure that you’re giving your body what it needs to be healthy so you’ll look good and feel good!
+Here are the essential vitamins and their functions:

 1. Vitamin A

 Vitamin A promotes healthy skin and vision and is an important factor when it comes to your immune health.
 People who are most at risk for a deficiency include women who are pregnant or breastfeeding as well as infants and children.
 Carrots, cantaloupe, and collard greens are all excellent sources of Vitamin A.

 2. Vitamin B7

 If your hair and nails are long and strong and your skin is healthy and glowing, you have Vitamin B7 (AKA Biotin) to thank for it.
 Pregnant women are some of the people who are the most at risk for a deficiency as well as infants.
 Some examples of biotin rich foods include salmon, nuts, sweet potatoes, and avocados.

 Vitamin B9 (AKA Folate/Folic Acid) is important for a healthy brain and spinal cord.
 Getting sufficient amounts also prevent you from having anemia.
 Those who are most at risk for a deficiency include pregnant women, people taking medications known to cause issues with absorbing it or people who have a history of it in their family.
 Great sources of this vitamin include leafy greens and avocados.